Run in Google Colab

 def simple_get_item(sample):

-return sample['id']
+return sample["id"]

-torch_datset = some_interesting_view.to_torch(simple_get_item)
+torch_dataset = some_interesting_view.to_torch(simple_get_item)

-assert [res for res in torch_datset] == some_interesting_view.values('id')
+assert [res for res in torch_dataset] == some_interesting_view.values("id")

 augmentations = transforms.Compose([